Imagine you have a phone book with 1,000,000 names, and you're looking for "Zebra, Alice."

 }

-// O(n) space - extra array
+// O(n) space - creates an extra array

 int[] CopyArray(int[] arr) {